jlengrand/Tippy/README.markdown

 ## Contact

-I would enjoy having feedback if you use this theme.
+I would enjoy having feedback if you use this library.
 Feel free to mail me for any comment or request.

 You can contact me at julien@lengrand.fr, or on my [current website](http://www.lengrand.fr)